Approval Policy

 Patch Management for Windows takes administrative control of Windows Update, ensuring Windows Updates will not attempt to install updates on its own.

-Microsoft updates are based on their classification.
-See Supported Microsoft applications for more details.
+Microsoft updates are based on their classification, see Microsoft patch classifications for more details.

 Default Policy Settings (Server, Desktop and Laptop)